Shen Dao

 Shen Dao (c.
-350 – c.
-275 BC) was a mid Warring states period Chinese philosopher and writer.
-Noteworthy as a predecessor influencing both Han Fei and Daoism, his remaining fragments are the most substantial of any Jixia Academy scholar, and may have been well known.
-Later classified as Legalist with Han Fei, Sima Qian discusses him with Jixia academy scholars, taking him as rooted in Huang-Lao (Daoism).
+360 – c.
+285 BC), or (c.
+395 – c.
+315 BC), was an early-mid Warring states period Chinese philosopher and writer.
+Noteworthy as a predecessor influencing both Han Fei and Daoism, his remaining fragments are the most substantial of any Jixia Academy scholar.
+Often argued to influence the Guanzi, in connection with the flourishing academy, he may have been well known; with references in the Zhuangzi, Xunzi, Han Feizi, Lushi Chunqiu, Huangdi Sijing (unnamed), and later Huainanzi, retaining some individual significance into the early Han dynasty.